zachvalenta/notes-sw/za/work.md

 > Worse still, anything you work on changes you.
 If you work too long on tedious stuff, it will rot your brain.
 And the best paying jobs are most dangerous, because they require your full attention. http://www.paulgraham.com/love.html
 * strong interest is a skill http://paulgraham.com/hwh.html
 * be top 25% in two domains https://scholars-stage.org/how-to-save-the-institutional-humanities/
-> McKenzie says the sam
+> McKenzie says the same
 * http://paulgraham.com/fn.html
 > seek out organizations and types of work where getting the right answer matters more than preserving social harmony.
 In practice that means small groups working on hard problems.
 Which fortunately is the most fun kind of environment anyway.
 > In the past century we've seen a continuous transfer of power from dealmakers to technicians — from the charismatic to the competent.